ibm-cloud-docs/databases-for-mongodb/getting-started.md

 Use the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction){: external} to work with your {{site.data.keyword.databases-for-mongodb}} instance.
 The resource controller API is used to [provision an instance](#provision_instance_api).

+You will need an API key to perform actions via the API.
+Follow [these steps](/docs/account?topic=account-userapikey&interface=ui#create_user_key) to create an IBM Cloud API key that enables Terraform to provision infrastructure into your account.
+You can create up to 20 API keys.

+For security reasons, the API key is only available to be copied or downloaded at the time of creation.
+If the API key is lost, you must create a new API key.
+ {: note}

 ## Step 2: Provision through the console
 {: #provision_instance_ui}